miratronix/rapport/README.md

 ## Features
 * Callback and Promise support for requests
 * Wraps node WS objects as well as the browser Websocket object
-* Super small (285 lines with comments)
+* Small footprint (5.5kb minified)
 * Configurable promise implementation
 * Configurable serialization functions
 * Zero dependencies

 ## Browser Usage
-Simply add `rapport.js` to your HTML page and start using it:
+Simply add `rapport.min.js` to your HTML page and start using it:

 ```javascript
 const Rapport = Rapport(Websocket);